MAT 210, 214, 215-217, 216-218

-Schedule & Organization: These courses typically meet twice a week for 80-minute sessions on a TTh or MW schedule.
+Schedule & Organization: These courses typically meet twice a week for 80-minute sessions on a TTh schedule; 210, 215, and 217 also include a Friday precept.
 There are weekly readings and problem sets which function as the main learning tool and count for about 30-50% of the course grade.
 The midterm and final exams count for the remainder of the course grade and these often have a take-home component as well as an in-class component.
 Collaboration on problem sets is welcome, and substantial support is offered in the form of evening problem sessions run by undergraduate TAs.

 Teaching Style: The instructor establishes the main definitions and theorems in full mathematical rigor.
 The textbook is similarly abstract and formal.
 Students learn to construct formal proofs and counter-examples.
 By contrast to example-based courses where general principles emerge gradually from hands-on experience with concrete examples, in these courses definitions and techniques are presented and developed with maximal abstraction and generality.
 Students in 216-218 should already be familiar with this approach and have extensive experience in this style of reasoning about mathematical ideas.